-Member training on treasury management issues was last undertaken in September/October 2022 in order to support Members' scrutiny role.

-- 2.4 The Council is required by regulations issued under the Local Government Act 2003 to produce an annual treasury management review of activities and report on the actual prudential and treasury indicators each year.
-This report meets the requirements of both the CIPFA Code of Practice on Treasury Management, (the Code), and the CIPFA Prudential Code for Capital Finance in Local Authorities, (the Prudential Code). - 2.5 The minimum reporting requirements for 2022/23 were that Council should receive the following reports: - An Annual Treasury Strategy in advance of the year (Council 08/02/2022) - A Mid-Year Treasury Update Report (Council 01/12/2022) - An Annual Review following the end of the year describing how actual activity compares to the Strategy (this report) - 2.6 The Council's investment position at the beginning and the end of the year, as shown on the Council's Balance Sheet, was as follows:

-Balance as at 31 March 2022 £22.0 m Balance as at 31 March 2023 £20.0 m

-2.7 The breakdown of the investments held at 31 March 2023 are shown in the table below:
+- 2.2 All decisions on borrowing, investment or financing are delegated to the Section 151 Officer as the Chief Finance Officer and this delegation is documented in the Financial Regulations. - 2.3 The regulatory environment places responsibility on Members for the review and scrutiny of treasury management policy and activities.
+This report provides details of the outturn position for treasury activities and highlights compliance with the Council's policies previously approved by Members.
+Member training on treasury management issues was last undertaken in September/October 2022 in order to support members' scrutiny role. - 2.4 The Council is required by regulations issued under the Local Government Act 2003 to produce an annual treasury management review of activities and report on the actual prudential and treasury indicators each year.
+This report meets the requirements of both the CIPFA Code of Practice on Treasury Management, (the Code), and the CIPFA Prudential Code for Capital Finance in Local Authorities, (the Prudential Code). - 2.5 The minimum reporting requirements for 2022/23 were that Council should receive the following reports: - An Annual Treasury Strategy in advance of the year (Council 08/02/2022). - A Mid-Year Treasury Update Report (Council 01/12/2022). - An Annual Review following the end of the year describing how actual activity compares to the Strategy (this report). - 2.6 The Council's investment position at the beginning and the end of the year, as shown on the Council's Balance Sheet, was as follows:- - Balance of £22.0m as at 31 March 2022. - Balance of £20.0m as at 31 March 2023. - 2.7 The breakdown of the investments held at 31 March 2023 are shown in the table below:

-Investment held at 31st March 2023 Amount Term Interest Handelsbanken £6,000,000 3M Fixed 3.38% Money Market - Deutsche £5,000,000 Instant 3.94% Money Market - Prime £4,000,000 Instant 4.04% Money Market - HSBC £5,000,000 Instant 3.95%
+Investment held at 31 st March 2023 Amount Term Interest Handelsbanken £6,000,000 3M Fixed 3.38% Money Market - Deutsche £5,000,000 Instant 3.94% Money Market - Prime £4,000,000 Instant 4.04% Money Market - HSBC £5,000,000 Instant 3.95%